DrizzleTime/Foxel/README.md

 We welcome contributions from the community!
 Whether it's submitting bugs, suggesting new features, or contributing code directly.

-Before you start, please read our [`CONTRIBUTING.md`](CONTRIBUTING.md) file, which will guide you on how to set up your development environment and the submission process.
+Before you start, please read our [`CONTRIBUTING.md`](CONTRIBUTING.md) file, which explains the development environment and submission process.
+A Simplified Chinese translation is available in [`CONTRIBUTING_zh.md`](CONTRIBUTING_zh.md).

 ## 🌐 Community